We use what's inherent in our biology to remove the guesswork

 PLATFORM

-By studying the epigenetic patterns found in cells, we have identified specific profiles that indicate how well certain genes are likely to function—genes that are directly related to reproductive health.
+By studying the epigenetic patterns found in cells, we have identified specific profiles that indicate how well certain genes are likely to function—genes that are directly related to cellular health.

 We leverage the power of AI and machine learning to look at large data sets of cells' DNA and analyze how epigenetic modifications are correlated to certain disease states and health outcomes.